irfanshehzadsandhu/logseq/pages/ReviewMoazzamCode.md

 - TODO What allowed methods are doing?
 - DONE look again into updateUser method of user service
 - DONE Why result.bind in user service?
-- TODO what LocalPersistence is doing in userService?
+- DONE what LocalPersistence is doing in userService?
 - DONE Discuss tag crud
+- TODO Trigger download on file url hit
+- TODO Link expiration
+- TODO If two users try to modify same document
+-
 -
 -
 -